 Here are some of the key differences between a criminal case and a civil case:

-- Crimes are considered offenses against the state, or society as a whole.
 That means that even though one person might murder another person, murder itself is considered an offense to everyone in society.
 Accordingly, crimes against the state are prosecuted by the state, and the prosecutor (not the victim) files the case in court as a representative of the state.
 If it were a civil case, then the wronged party would file the case.

-- Criminal offenses and civil offenses are generally different in terms of their punishment.
-Criminal cases will have jail time as a potential punishment, whereas civil cases generally only result in monetary damages or orders to do or not do something.
+Civil cases generally only result in monetary damages or orders to do or not do something.
 Note that a criminal case may involve both jail time and monetary punishments in the form of fines.

 In general, because criminal cases have greater consequences - the possibility of jail and even death - criminal cases have many more protections in place and are harder to prove.